Maria6it/patient-system/README.md

 # patient-system
-patient system records number of patients and their finacial datd
+patient system records number of patients and their finacial data The ribo is creatting by Maria